Product owner at mySugr.

 Mental Health Advocate

-I’m very well aware of mental health.
-Whether it’s my own or the people around me.
-I’ve learned that many people around us don’t realize its importance, so I do my best to raise awareness and share also my own story that was also published by Huffington post.
+Running a mental health tech startup helped me a lot with becoming very well aware of mental health.
+Whether it’s my own or of the others around me.
+I’ve learned that many people don’t realize its importance, so I do my best to raise awareness.
+Including sharing also my own story that was published by Huffington post.